 Sometimes I suspect people don’t realize Prairie Dog (an oft taken-for-granted Regina treasure) is running maybe the most ambitious newspaper comic serial in North America right now.
 But we are, and let me tell you, Dakota McFadzean’s excellent Murray Geister: Paranormal Investigator deserves far more attention than it gets (i.e., virtually none).

 Murray Geister is the story of an aging ghost hunter who, unfortunately for him, is skeptical about the supernatural.
 Is an eerie noise coming from that hole in your wall?
 Murray’s going to rule out mice before he even begins to entertain the notion that your house is haunted.
 Yes, Geister wants to believe, but he’s not going to delude himself into seeing things that aren’t there.

-Unfortunately, this really screws up his ability to make money, since he’s not in business (such as it is) to rip off the gullible.
+Unfortunately, this really screws up his ability to make a living since his profession’s whole business model is ripping off the gullible.

 What’s the deal?
 Does no one here “get” Murray Geister?
 If that’s the case, it’s frankly a little embarrassing for this city.

 A MESSAGE TO OUR READERS The coronavirus pandemic is a moment of reckoning for our community.
 We’re all hurting.
 It’s no different at Prairie Dog, where COVID-19 has wiped out advertisements for events, businesses and restaurants as Regina and Saskatchewan hunker down in quarantine.
 As an ad-supported newspaper already struggling in a destabilized media landscape, this is devastating.
 We’re hoping you, our loyal readers, can help fill in the gap so Prairie Dog can not only continue to exist but even expand our coverage — both in print and online.
 Please consider donating, either one-time or, even better, on a monthly basis.